Aarbajo

 The instrument has historically been played by Gandarbha performers at festivals, such as the "Chaiteti" festival.
 Although considered the oldest of the Gandarbha musical instruments, the aarbajo is in danger of dying out today.
-The danger for the instrument comes as young people migrate abroad, and the instrument is not passed to the next generation.
+The danger for the instrument comes as young people are not as interested in folk music, and the instrument is not passed to the next generation.
 Some of the few musicians still playing the aarbajo are of the Gaine caste, in Lamjung District and Kaski District of western Nepal.

 Specifications

 The instrument measures approximately 100 centimeters long, and is about 22 centimeters wide at the bowl.
 The bowl is about 17 centimeters deep.
 The whole instrument is carved from a single piece of Khirro wood (Sapium insigne).
 Its four strings are tuned to "lower C, middle C and G and higher C," over three octaves.
 It has a skin soundboard.

 Similarities to other instruments

 The Asrbajo uses skin for its soundboard, an ancient international lute-building tradition.
 This tradition has also survived in the Nepali tungna.
 Skin-topped instruments have survived in China, South Asia, Southeast Asia, the Middle East, and Africa.
 As the aarbajo is viewed, standing upright, it has projections from the neck just above the bowl, similar to instruments from elsewhere in the mountains of Asia, including the Tibetan dranyen, Pamiri rubab and the Uyghur rawap.